alphagov/govuk-import-export-prototype/guide/take-goods-out-uk-temporarily-for-business/get-an-ata.markdown

 ^If you’re sending goods to Taiwan, you can apply for a [Taiwan Carnet.](http://www.londonchamber.co.uk/lcc_public/article.asp?aid=100)

-##How to use an ATA Carnet
+##Using an ATA Carnet

 Call the HMRC imports and exports helpline before your journey.

-They'll need to check that a customs officer can stamp your Carnet at the port or airport your goods are being shipped from.
+They'll check that a customs officer can stamp your Carnet at the port or airport your goods are being shipped from.

 [Question for SME: how far in advance should people contact the helpline?]